azat-co/practicalnode/chapter1/chapter1.md

 ### Accessing Global Scope in Node.js

-Node.js is JavaScript which is a good news for front-end developers who already familiar with JavaScript.
+Node.js is JavaScript, which is a good news for front-end developers who are already familiar with JavaScript.
 You'll learn Node quickly.
 But there are huge differences when it comes to global objects.
 In a sense, the `window` object from front-end/browser JavaScript metamorphosed into a combination of `global` and `process` objects.
 Needless to say, the `document` object, which represents the DOM (Document Object Model) of the web page, is nonexistent in Node.js.

 `global` can be accessed from anywhere.
-It has special methods including familiar to you `console`, `setTimeout()`, as well as Node-specific `global.process`, `global.require()` and `global.module`.
+It has special methods, including the familiar to you `console`, `setTimeout()`, as well as new to you Node-specific `global.process`, `global.require()` and `global.module`.

-Node.js has a lot of useful information and methods in `global.process` including but not limited:
+Node.js has a lot of useful information and methods in `global.process`, including but not limited to the following:

-* `process.pid`: Get this process ID
+* `process.pid`: This process's ID
-* `process.argv`: List command-line argument supplied to this process
+* `process.argv`: A list of command-line argument supplied to this process
-* `process.env`: List environment variables
+* `process.env`: A list of environment variables
-* `process.platform`: Get platform name, such as `darwin` for macOS
+* `process.platform`: Platform name, such as `darwin` for macOS
-* `process.release`: Get this Node release URL
+* `process.release`: This Node's release URL
-* `process.versions`: List versions of Google Chrome V8, zlib, uv, etc.
+* `process.versions`: A list of versions of Google Chrome V8, zlib, uv, etc.
-* `process.stdin()`: Access standard input (for reading)
+* `process.stdin()`: The standard input (for reading)
-* `process.stdout()`: Access standard output (for writing)
+* `process.stdout()`: The Standard output (for writing)
-* `process.uptime()`: How long this process is running
+* `process.uptime()`: Time of how long this process is running
-* `process.memoryUsage()`: What is a memory usage
+* `process.memoryUsage()`: Resident set size, total heap and used heap memory usage
-* `process.kill()`: Terminate another process
+* `process.exit()`: Terminating this process
-* `process.exit()`: Exit/terminate this process
+* `process.kill()`: Termination of another process

 ### Exporting and Importing Modules

-One of the bad parts of browser JavaScript is that there was no easy way to include other JavaScript file (modules).
+One of the bad parts of browser JavaScript is that there is no easy way to include other JavaScript files (modules), at least not until ES Modules become widely supported.
 Browser JavaScript files are supposed to be linked together using a different language (HTML), but everything from an included file is just run without name spacing and dependency management is hard because managing a lot of `<script>` tags and files is not fun.

 [CommonJS](http://www.commonjs.org) (<http://www.commonjs.org>) and [RequireJS](http://requirejs.org) (<http://requirejs.org>) solve this problem with the AJAX-y approach.
 ES6 solved the issue on the standard level, but lacks implementations.
 Node.js offers modules natively.
-No tools or hacks needed.
+No tools or hacks are needed.
 Node.js borrowed many things from the browser CommonJS concept but took the implementation steps further than CommonJS.

 Node.js modules are simple to learn and use.
-They allow of import/export only specific targeted functionality making name spacing easier unlike when you include a browser JavaScript file with a `<script>` tag.
+They allow of import/export only specific targeted functionality, making name spacing easier, unlike when you include a browser JavaScript file with a `<script>` tag.

 To export an object in Node.js, use `exports.name = object;`.
 An example follows: